Music Industry (MUIN)

 MUIN 4866 Recording Internship 3 s.h.

 Practicum in appropriate music recording environments.
 Addresses all aspects of the music recording industry.
-Students meet once a week on campus to share and discuss experiences from the intern position.
-A minimum of 12 hours per week will be spent in the field.
+Students communicate weekly with the professor to share and discuss experiences from the intern position.
+An average of 3-5 hours per week will be spent in the field.

 Prereq.: MUIN 3765 and senior standing in music recording.